White Bean and Tomato Soup

 |This tomato and bean soup flavored with sage and thyme is an elegant alternative to minestrone soup.|

 |Time||1½ hours, plus soaking time|

-Set the colander over a bowl; strain the beans; and remove the garlic, bay leaves, and thyme stems.
-Set both the cooking water and beans aside.
+Set the colander over a bowl; strain the beans; and remove/discard the garlic, bay leaves, and thyme stems.
+Reserve the separated cooking water and beans.

 Adapted from The Greens Cookbook: Extraordinary vegetarian cuisine from the celebrated restaurant, by Deborah Madison with Edward Espe Brown.

 |Key to abbreviations and conversions|